 FAQ: Can I Leave My Fireplace on All Night?

 You should never leave your RV fireplace running while you’re sleeping.
 It’s essentially a space heater, so follow the same rules.
 You should never leave space heaters unattended while you are sleeping or out of the RV.
+This is so something doesn’t accidentally malfunction unsupervised, cause electrical issues, or worse case cause an RV fire.

 Should You Add One to Your RV?